What is nausea and vomiting?

-Nausea and vomiting are not diseases themselves, instead, they are symptoms of other health problems.
-Nausea is the unshakable sensation of feeling sick or feeling the need to vomit.
-It is not necessarily painful but can be incredibly uncomfortable and make everyday tasks difficult.
+Nausea and vomiting are not illnesses in themselves, but are symptoms of other health problems.
+Nausea is the unwavering feeling of being sick or feeling the need to vomit.
+It is not necessarily painful, but it can be incredibly uncomfortable and make everyday tasks difficult.
 Vomiting, or emesis, is the physical act of being sick.
-The content of your stomach is voluntarily or involuntarily brought up through your oesophagus and out of your mouth.
-Nausea and vomiting can present themselves at the same time or one after the other.
-It is often thought that nausea is the precursor to vomiting.
-In other words, it is a way for your body to signal to you that you will be sick.
+The contents of your stomach are voluntarily or involuntarily pulled out through your esophagus and out of your mouth.
+Nausea and vomiting can occur at the same time or one after another.
+Nausea is often thought to be the precursor to vomiting.
+In other words, it is a way for your body to tell you that you are going to be sick.
 However, this is not always the case.
-One can also be experienced without the other.
+You can also experience one without the other.

 The cause depends on the time scale and severity of the vomiting.
-If it only lasts for a few hours or less than two days it is normal.
-It could be a reaction to bad food, stress, motion sickness or something similar.
-These feelings should pass once the trigger is no longer around.
-If vomiting persists after 2 days (in adults) it could be the indication of something else.
-Cancer, concussion, meningitis, gallbladder disease, infections, appendicitis and more can all have vomiting as a symptom.
-At this point, it would be advised to speak with your doctor.
+If it only lasts a few hours or less than two days, it is normal.
+It may be a reaction to bad food, stress, dizziness, or something similar.
+These feelings should pass once the trigger is no longer present.
+If vomiting persists after 2 days (in adults) it may indicate something else.
+Cancer, concussion, meningitis, gallbladder disease, infections, appendicitis, and others may have vomiting as a symptom.
+At this point, you may want to talk to your doctor.
 Excessive vomiting has some negative side effects.
-If you are not able to keep eat or drink without being sick you can become severely dehydrated.
+If you are unable to continue eating or drinking without being sick, you can become severely dehydrated.

 - Bacterial or viral infection

 Chemotherapy, the treatment for cancer, is well known to cause severe nausea.
 This is known as , or CINV.
 It can be so bad that many patients who undergo chemotherapy experience what is known as early CINV.
 This is when the feeling of nausea begins before treatment has begun.